Nusab19/Nusab19/README.md

 - Next.js    : Candidate Master     ( Frequently used )
 - MongoDB    : Expert               ( Frequently used )
 - Git        : Specialist           ( Frequently used )
+- Figma      : Specialist           ( Frequently used )
 - FastAPI    : Master               ( Occasionally used )
 - C++        : Pupil                ( Occasionally used )
 - Perl       : Pupil                ( Occasionally used )